wangzizhe/Pufibara/README.md

 | Claude Code | 123/132 | 21/21 | 55/56 | 47/55 |
 | OpenCode | 120/132 | 21/21 | 50/56 | 49/55 |

-GateForge solved more tasks than both baselines.
-Compared with OpenCode, it used fewer tokens and finished faster; compared with Claude Code, it finished faster while solving more cases.
+It beat both baselines: executing faster with fewer tokens than OpenCode, and finishing quicker with a higher success rate than Claude Code.

 | Agent | reported tokens* | wall time |
 | --- | ---: | ---: |